b-Rocks2718/Dioptase-C-Compiler/README.md

 -labels               print the AST after loop/switch/goto labeling -types                print the symbol table and AST after typechecking -tac                  print the generated TAC
--interp               run the TAC interpreter and print the result -s                    emit assembly instead of assembling to hex -bin                  pass -bin to the assembler to emit a raw binary output
+-cfg                  print the control-flow graph of each function -asm                  print the intermediate assembly IR (before machine code generation) -interp               run the TAC interpreter and print the result -s                    emit assembly instead of assembling to hex -bin                  pass -bin to the assembler to emit a raw binary output